sandrewTx08/rosanta-extension/README.md

 ## About

-**RoSanta** is an open source, _autobuyer_, browser extension, automatically buying free items from the Roblox website and provides catalog automations related.
+**RoSanta** is an open source, _autobuyer_, browser extension, automatically get free items from the Roblox website and provides catalog automations related.

 ### Why